 - More Functions compared to cmd.exe and VBScript.

 - Microsoft wants you to learn PowerShell.

 - PowerShell can be used for reporting, configuring and administration.

-- The benefits are obvious and you will come to know once you start learning PowerShell.
+- The benefits are obvious, and you will come to know it once you start learning PowerShell.

 Who should learn PowerShell?